Standard monomials and invariant theory for arc spaces III: special linear group: Introduction

 Let $Y^{(0)}_{u,u,u_3,\dots, u_h}=0=Z^{(0)}_{v,v,v_3\dots, v_h}.$ For a permutation $\sigma$ of $1,2,\dots,h$, let

 The ideal of relations among the generators is $I_h^+$ generated by

 \end{thm}

-The generating set \eqref{classgenerators} for ${B^K}^{SL_h(K)}$ is known as the {\it first fundamental theorem of invariant theory} (FFT) for $SL_h(K)$.
-The generating set \eqref{eqn:relation0}-\eqref{eqn:relation2} for the ideal of relations is known as the {\it second fundamental theorem of invariant theory} (SFT).
 In the case $K = \mathbb{C}$, these theorems are classical and were proven by Weyl \cite{W}.
 In the general case, the FFT is due to de Concini and Procesi \cite{DCP}, and the SFT is due to Lakshmibai and Shukla \cite{LS}; see also the book \cite{LR} of Lakshmibai and Raghavan for a uniform approach to these theorems for all the classical groups based on standard monomial theory.